ScRiPt1337/Live-cc-checker/README.md

 > replace cvv with FUZZ_CVV
 > and your can run this command ./chxd creditC proxy.txt cc.txt config.txt

-> you also can specify the success server response using this command {if any string from success.txt found in response thats  be mean card is valid }
+> you also can specify the success response using this command {if any string from success.txt found in response thats  be mean card is valid }
 > ./chxd creditC proxy.txt cc.txt config.txt success.txt
 ```
 > it's only for Education Purposes